crocha700/crocha700.github.io/_pages/opportunities.md

-If you are an undergrad looking for training in data analysis  or computer modeling or applied fluid mechanics, a research experience in physical oceanography could be well-suited for you.
+If you are an undergrad looking for training in data analysis  or computer modeling or applied fluid mechanics, a research experience in my group could be well-suited for you.
+No prior experience in physical oceanography is required.
 Contact me if interested.